 Just-in-time synchronization ensures that the identity source in the Cloud Authentication Service is updated every time a user attempts to perform one of the following actions:

-After just-in-time synchronization is enabled, you never need to add user records through manual or scheduled synchronization.
-You enable this feature on My Account > Company Settings>Company Information.
+Just-in-time synchronization is the preferred and most convenient method for synchronizing users to the Cloud Authentication Service because it ensures that the Cloud Authentication Service always stays current with the directory server.
+When this feature is enabled, you never need to add user records through manual or scheduled synchronization.
 Enablement affects all identity sources in the Cloud Authentication Service deployment.

 Note: For a variety of reasons, the Cloud Authentication Service might not always be able to obtain the most current information about a user from the LDAP directory server.
 For example, the identity source connection may be down, or the user may have been deleted from the LDAP diretory server, or the search filter may no longer include that user within its scope.
 In these cases, the Cloud Authentication Service uses the information that was synchronized most recently.
 Consequently, a user whose record has been deleted from LDAP directory can still authenticate.
 You must manually delete the user from the Cloud Authentication Service to prevent authentication.

 You can add a schedule to automatically synchronize an identity source on selected days, weeks, or months.
 This feature ensures that an identity source is updated automatically, on a regular basis, without human intervention.
 You can edit, enable, or disable the schedule as needed.
 You can configure a schedule separately for each identity source.
-For instructions, see Schedule Identity Source Synchronization for the Cloud Authentication Service
+For instructions, see Schedule Identity Source Synchronization.

-- RSA has enabled this feature for your company.
+- RSA has enabled the method for your company.